cloudfoundry-community/terraform-provider-cloudfoundry/website/docs/r/space.html.markdown

 * `org` - (Required) The ID of the [Org](/docs/providers/cloudfoundry/r/org.html) within which to create the space.
 * `quota` - (Optional) The ID of the Space [quota](/docs/providers/cloudfoundry/r/space_quota.html) or plan defined for the owning Org.
 Specifying an empty string requests unassigns any space quota from the space.
 Defaults to empty string.
 * `allow_ssh` - (Optional) Allows SSH to application containers via the [CF CLI](https://github.com/cloudfoundry/cli).
 Defaults to true.
+* `isolation_segment` - (`Experimental`,Optional) The ID of the isolation segment to assign to the space.
+The segment must be entitled to the space's parent organization.
+If the isolation segment id is unspecified, then Cloud Foundry assigns the space to the org’s default isolation segment if any.
+Note that existing apps in the space will not run in a newly assigned isolation segment until they are restarted.
 * `asgs` - (Optional) List of running [application security groups](/docs/providers/cloudfoundry/r/asg.html) to apply to applications running within this space.
 Defaults to empty list.
 * `staging_asgs` - (Optional) List of staging [application security groups](/docs/providers/cloudfoundry/r/asg.html) to apply to applications being staged for this space.
 Defaults to empty list.
 * `managers` - (Optional) List of users to assign [SpaceManager](https://docs.cloudfoundry.org/concepts/roles.html#roles) role to.
 Defaults to empty list.